intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 for a formal relationship is mostly driven by other organizations rather than by the IETF.

+If tighter coordination is needed, e.g. in cases where there are a large number of document dependencies when specifications are developed in parallel, the IAB might consider additional activities such as meetings or calls with the relevant people (e.g. chairs, ADs, and authors).
+Such activities could be one-time events or organized in a standing groups.
+The liaison manager should be involved in the organization and the running of these activities.

 Since the IAB is ultimately responsible for liaison relationships, anyone who has an issue with a relationship (whether an IETF participant or a person from the peer organization) should first